YiVal/YiVal/README.md

    - [ ] Implement a suggestion system for improving prompts
    - [ ] Support langchain model comparison
    - [ ] Support langchain memory comparison
-   - [ ] Provide insights on cost and latency for differnt combinations.
+   - [ ] Provide insights on cost and latency for different combinations
    - [ ] Develop a comprehensive user manual and tutorial

 2. **Kun (The Receptive, Earth) 🌏 (坤):**
-   - [ ] Add support for more diverse input data types
+   - [ ] Add support for multi-modal input types (e.g., audio, video, image)
+   - [ ] Implement multi-modal evaluation methods
-   - [ ] Add auto-eval by the model(s)
+   - [ ] Add auto-evaluation by the model(s) for multiple input types
-   - [ ] Develop a system for importing and exporting evaluation data
+   - [ ] Develop a system for importing and exporting evaluation data for multi-modal datasets
-   - [ ] Add compatibility with more AI frameworks and libraries
+   - [ ] Enhance compatibility with more AI frameworks and libraries that support multi-modal data
-   - [ ] Enable users to customize their evaluation parameters
+   - [ ] Enable users to customize their multi-modal evaluation parameters

 3. **Zhen (The Arousing, Thunder) ⚡ (震):**
-   - [ ] Implement novel AI evaluation metrics based on different use cases
+   - [ ] Implement novel AI evaluation metrics based on different use cases and input types
    - [ ] Develop a feature for real-time evaluation tracking
    - [ ] Create an alert system for significant metric changes
    - [ ] Provide a platform for researchers to share and discuss new metrics